What are Exact-Match Keywords? Learn SEO

 What's the difference between exact match and partial match keywords?

-An exact match keyword indicates that your target keyword exactly matches a search query, anchor text in a link, or domain name.
+An exact match keyword indicates that your target keyword exactly matches a search query, anchor text in a link, or.
 A partial match means that your keyword is included amongst other words in those elements.
-Exact and partial match keywords are often used in SEO, link building, and PPC, and while one type is not better or worse than the other, generally speaking, you'll want to make sure you use the right match type to avoid Google penalties and astronomical AdWords costs.
+Exact and partial match keywords are often used in SEO, link building, and PPC, and while one type is not better or worse than the other, generally speaking, you’ll want to make sure you use the right match type to avoid Google penalties and astronomical AdWords costs.
 While organic and paid search strategies can assist each other, they are actually widely different.
 It’s important that you conduct the appropriate keyword research for each strategy, because your keywords will, and should differ.
+Understanding the various keyword matching options is crucial for optimizing your ad visibility and targeting the right audience.

 Learn about how to choose the right keywords for your business and your organic SEO efforts with the Moz Keyword Research Certification.